List of The Neverending Story characters

-There are many characters in the 1979 novel The Neverending Story by Michael Ende and its film adaptations.
+The following is a list of characters in the 1979 novel The Neverending Story by Michael Ende and its film and television adaptations.

 Bastian Balthazar Bux

-Bastian Balthazar Bux is a shy and bookish boy, 10 or 11 years old, who is raised by his father and still mourning the sudden death of his mother (she died of an unspecified illness).
-He is a dreamer, who is shunned by other children due to his immense imagination.
+Bastian Balthazar Bux is described as a lonely boy, about 10 or 12 years old, who is raised by his father and still mourning the sudden death of his mother (she died of an unspecified illness).
+He is considered a dreamer, who is shunned by other children due to his immense imagination.
 During a visit to an antique bookstore, he steals a curious-looking book titled The Neverending Story, and upon reading it finds himself drawn into the story.
-Halfway through the book, Bastian becomes a character in The Neverending Story, in a world called Fantastica ("Fantasia" in the films, sometimes).
+Halfway through the book, Bastian becomes a character in The Neverending Story, in a world called Fantastica (also called "Fantasia" in the films).

-As the story progresses, Bastian slowly loses his memories of the real world as his wishes carry him throughout Fantastica and change him into a completely different person.
+As the story progresses, Bastian slowly loses his memories of the real world as his wishes carry him throughout Fantastica and change him into a different person.
 Deluded by the witch Xayide, Bastian moves to the Ivory Tower and tries to have himself proclaimed Emperor.
 The ceremony is interrupted by Atreyu, who is nearly killed by Bastian.
-Eventually, Bastian realizes that he is beginning to lose himself, and starts a desperate last-ditch quest for his one true desire.
-In the end, he forgets even his name, but with the help of Falkor and Atreyu, he manages to return to the human world with the capability of loving, and brings to his father the Water of Life, curing him of his melancholy.
+Eventually, Bastian realizes that he is beginning to lose himself, and starts a desperate quest for his one true desire.
+In the end, he forgets his name.
+With the help of Falkor and Atreyu, he manages to return to the human world with the capability of loving, and brings the Water of Life to his father, curing him of his melancholy.
 Bastian and Coreander exchange tales of their adventures in Fantastica, and Coreander reveals that a person can return to Fantastica as many times as they can think of new names for the benevolent Childlike Empress.

-In the Hallmark mini-series "Tales from the Neverending Story", it is mentioned to Xayide, by the Great Turtle (Morla), that Bastian is not the only chosen one but that there is another.
-The identity of this child remains unclear throughout the remainder of the series, until Bastian is tricked upon rereading a chapter (after Xayide had caused her own demise by reading from the book) by his classmate Fallon, with whom he had started to bond, and thus finding out that Fallon is the other "Chosen One".
+In the Hallmark miniseries Tales from the Neverending Story, it is mentioned to Xayide, by the Great Turtle (Morla), that Bastian is not the only chosen one.
+The identity of the other child remains unclear throughout the remainder of the series, until Bastian is tricked upon rereading a chapter (after Xayide had caused her own demise by reading from the book) by his classmate Fallon, with whom he had started to bond.
+Thus, he finds out that Fallon is the other "Chosen One".

 Bastian has been portrayed by five different actors: